 Microsoft Teams comes out ahead when storing files for your team to access quickly and easily.
-Microsoft Office apps can be added, letting your employees access Excel spreadsheets, Word documents, and several other tools with ease.
+Microsoft Office apps can be added by combining Microsoft Teams with Microsoft 365, letting your employees access Excel spreadsheets, Word documents, and several other tools with ease.

 While Slack does let you share and store files, it’s a bit more challenging to navigate as there is no central hub of documents.
 However, if documents are stored in a specific channel, it’s possible to replicate some of the same features you’d get with Microsoft Teams.